sierra002/backbaseTest/README.md

 there's a work in progress to deploy the app in this [URL](https://sierra002.github.io/backbaseTest/)

-images are not working because in order to have it i would have to update the build, so it can change the url for resources adding the `/backbase`
+images are not working in the url because in order to have it i would have to update the build, so it can change the url for resources adding the `/backbase`, by now images can only be seen in localhost

 ## Development server